Dynamic Propagation of Mode III Cracks in a Lattice Boltzmann Method for Solids: Numerical Results

 Since sudden changes in the load can excite spurious waves, the displacement is gradually increased to its final value of $\frac{1}{2} w_0$ at the time $t_0$, where $t_0$ is chosen in relation to the rate of crack growth.
 The crack continues to grow in a quasi-stationary period until a time of $t_f > t_0 + 15 \, \nicefrac{c_s}{L}$.

 The initial crack is rather short compared to $r_\text{min}$, with a length of $0.5 L$.
 But it grows during the start up period and can be considered to be semi-infinite between $t_0$ and $t_f$.
 The position $b$ of the right edge is chosen, such that it does not influence the fields around the crack tip at $t_f$, i.e. $b(v) > v c_s \, t_f + 2 L$.
 Thus both the start up time $t_0$ and the total length of the strip have to increase with the relative speed~$v$ in order to yield comparable results to the infinite strip.
 This numerical experiment has been conducted for different crack speeds, i.e. ${v = 0.2, 0.4, 0.6}$~and~$0.8$, with a lattice spacing of ${\Delta h = \nicefrac{L}{16}}$.

-The crack tip propagates relative to the lattice points and moves away from the points used to evaluate $K$.
-Thus $r$ differs between time steps, which affects $K$. $r_\text{min}$ is adjusted for each $v$, compare Fig.~\ref{fig:r(v)}.
-For $K$, $300$~data points are sampled for $t \in [t_f - 15 \, \nicefrac{c_s}{L}, t_f]$.
-The data is compiled in Tab.~\ref{tab:steady} and depicted in Fig.~\ref{fig:steady-results}.
-The results are close to the analytical curve, each within the margin of error.
+As described in Sec.~\ref{sec:algo:details}, $r_\text{min}$ is adjusted for each value of $v$.
+But the actual value of $r$ differs between time steps within a certain interval, cf.~Fig.~\ref{fig:sif-r}, because the crack tip position changes relative to the lattice points that are used to evaluate $K$.
+Due to the sensitivity of $K$ regarding $r$, this causes $K$ to fluctuate around the expected steady value.
+Thus a statistical evaluation is undertaken with a total of $300$~data points, that are sampled for $t \in [t_f - 15 \, \nicefrac{c_s}{L}, t_f]$.
+From this data, the arithmetic mean value with the standard deviation and the median value with the 25th- and 75th-percentile are gathered.
+This evaluation is compiled in Tab.~\ref{tab:steady} and the median is also depicted in Fig.~\ref{fig:steady-results}.
+The results are close to the analytical curve, each within the margin of error indicated by the percentiles.
 This margin gets smaller for higher $v$.
 The values of $K$ lie above the analytical values, with the exception of $v=0.8$, where it is easier to adjust $r_\text{min}$.